rustadadam/PF-GAP/notes.md

 1. Tested the accuracy of the straight up distance measures.
 They seem to get better accuracy than the other models do.
 This is in test_accuracy file
 2. Created hourly returns with percent changes and included labels and removed missing values
     a.
 Ran tests with Hourly scores.
 They are different that the yearly.
 Redcommets did a little better, and Rocket did a little worse.
+    b.
+It feels similar to having the different time_scopes
+    c.
+Updated the visuals to demonstrate the hourly visuals as well
 3. Can get the test proximities now for the following functions
     a.
 Rocket
     b.
 RDST